UPTechMX/capsus-website/exampleSite/content/english/careers/careers.md

           info3:
             - info3_title: "Are you interested? \n\nContact us:"
               info3_content: |
-                Send an email to <ideas@capsus.mx> with your CV, a cover letter in spanish about why you are interested in working at CAPSUS and what motivates you to pursue a professional career in the sustainability area.
+                Send an email to <ideas@capsus.us> with your CV, a cover letter in spanish about why you are interested in working at CAPSUS and what motivates you to pursue a professional career in the sustainability area.

                 After analyzing your documentation, we will contact you for an interview where we can clarify the doubts that you and we have.
           info4: